fusepoolP3/p3-silkdedup/README.md

 A deduplication transformer.
 Implements the requirements in FP-106.

 The apllication enables a user to send an http POST request with RDF data to find duplicates within it.
+To start the application move to the p3-silkdedup/deduptransformer/ folder and run the command

+mvn exec:java

 The SILK version used is 2.6.0 that is not available from the Maven repository.
 In order to use it in Maven it must be dowloaded from the project webste